International Foundation e-learning courses may qualify for continuing education (CE) credit. Guidelines for obtaining CE can be found below:

 Continuing Education Department if you have any questions.

 Insurance Continuing Education Credit is available in some states for e-learning courses.
 Please select your license state below to see which courses are approved in your state and how many credits are available.
+Some states require that the course exam be monitored.
+Please select your license state below for requirements and a link to the monitor form, if needed.

 CE Request Form